Become a member and save up to 70% on tickets to theatre, dance and music. See if you qualify to join TDF. Learn more

 HE IS: EMBRACE, ENHANCE, EDUCATE was a day for men.
 The women of TDF’s Create New York Program created HE IS in response to seeing plays throughout the city, specifically, The National Black Theater of Harlem’s production of KILL MOVE PARADISE by James Ijames.
 The conversation surrounding that production inspired the women to curate an event for men in their community.

-MATTERS: In Search of truth, humanity, and other themes.
-The Dream Center Harlem’s and TDF’s Create New York group curated an Harlem Art Gallery Crawl.
+MATTERS: In Search of truth, humanity and other themes.
+The Dream Center Harlem and TDF’s Create New York group curated an Harlem Art Gallery Crawl.
 Our guiding words for the crawl were Truth.
 Humanity.
 Expectation.
 Pain.
 Ascension.
 Each word is representative of the five live theatrical performances.
 CNY members led gallery crawl tours and used each guiding word as a lens to view the art on display.
 The Dream Center Harlem was transformed into a gallery with 15 local artist’s work on display and for sale.
-The main attraction was the unveiling of a dome representative of the 5 words at The Dream Center by local artist, Tony Gonzalez.
+The main attraction was the unveiling of a dome representative of the five words at The Dream Center by local artist, Tony Gonzalez.

 This is how we did it!
 Family.
 Love.
 Joy. was a daylong wellness event that welcomed all families with children in the South Bronx community to unplug and reconnect with one another.
 It took place in the gymnasium at Casita Maria Center for Arts and Education this past August.
 Together we went on a journey that took us from playing street games of the past, to cooking healthy meals on a budget with chef, Raynelle Sahadeo, and closing with family meditation facilitated by Lisa Green.